asbjornh/vscode-module-templates/README.md

 If the file exports an object, it's passed to Handlebars as [runtime options](https://handlebarsjs.com/api-reference/runtime-options.html).
 This can f. ex. be used to add custom helpers and partials.

+Note that when you edit this file, you might need to reload VSCode in order for the changes to take effect.

 ```js
 module.exports = {
   helpers: {